vrchat-community/creator-docs/Docs/docs/sdk/upgrade/unity-2022.md

 Now you're ready to upgrade!

-:::danger Test your creations before uploading it.
+:::danger Test your content before uploading it

-After successfully uploading a creations with Unity 2022, you won't be able to upload that same creations with Unity 2019.
+After successfully uploading a world or avatar with Unity 2022, you won't be able to upload it again with Unity 2019.

 :::